What To Bring

 Pack light!
 Since BMC has meals available and washers/dryers you don’t have to bring the kitchen sink.

 Visas (not the credit card!) are usually good for 90 days but can be extended once you arrive.
 For a little more money you can obtain a multiple-entry visa that is good for a year in case you may be planning to come in and out of the country during that time.
-The visa application is online in PDF form and details about the visa application process are on the US Ghanaian embassy website (or Ghana High Commission in Ontario for Canadian volunteers).
+The visa application is online and details about the visa application process are on the US Ghanaian embassy website (or Ghana High Commission in Ontario for Canadian volunteers).

 - Lightweight washable clothes: thin cotton, polyester